 Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
 The turbidity limit set by the EPA is 0.30 NTU in 95% of the daily samples and shall not exceed 1 NTU at any time.
-As reported above, the City of Cambridge Public Water Supply's highest recorded turbidity result for 2021 was 0.13 NTU and the lowest monthly percentage of samples meeting the turbidity limits was 100%.
+As reported above, the City of Cambridge Public Water Supply's highest recorded turbidity result for 2022 was 0.50 NTU and the lowest monthly percentage of samples meeting the turbidity limits was 99.73%.
+It was determined that maintenance being performed around monitoring equipment was the cause of the 0.50 NTU result.